As I Lay Me Down: Usage in media

 It appeared in Now and Then and the TV series Party of Five (with Hawkins performing it as a guest star) in 1995 and the 1998 pilot of Dawson's Creek.
+The song also was played in Season 2/Episode 18 of Cold Case.

 Hawkins also performed the songs "Damn I Wish I Was Your Lover" and "As I Lay Me Down" in the season 4 episode 8 "Herstory of Dance" of the television show Community.
 In the episode, Britta organizes a "Sophie B. Hawkins" dance in protest to Greendale's "Sadie Hawkins" dance.
 It also appeared in the original episode 4 of the webseries The Gay and Wondrous Life of Caleb Gallo.